dsobral/ADER/material/Practical.md

 **TASK**: Open RStudio on your computer.
 Using the R console, perform the steps described in this document: [Exercise 1](http://htmlpreview.github.io/?https://github.com/dsobral/ADER/blob/master/material/complex/tutorial1.html)

+**Note**: You may get slightly (or not so slightly) different results from what you obtained in Galaxy.
+This may be due to several different reasons.
+The most likely reason is that you're not running exactly the same code as in Galaxy.
+Finding and interpreting exactly the code that is run in Galaxy may not be an easy task for many people.
+Another reason (often ignored) is that you may be running different versions (of R, of DESeq2/edgeR or even of other dependent packages).
+In R, you should run `sessioninfo()` to have information on the versions you're using.

 In the second exercise we will perform a differential expression analysis of the Tuch et al. dataset.
 This example aims to demonstrate the steps necessary to use edgeR's GLM functions, that are applicable both to a simple pairwise comparison, as well as more complex designs.

 **TASK**: Open RStudio on your computer.
 Using the R console, perform the steps described in this document: [Exercise 2](http://htmlpreview.github.io/?https://github.com/dsobral/ADER/blob/master/material/complex/tutorial2.html)